peterstockwell/DMAP/README.md

 Distribution: source code is distributed as a compressed tar archive which can be unpacked by:

-gzip -dc meth_progs_dist.tar.gz | tar -xvf -
+unzip DMAP-main.zip

-generating a directory meth_progs_dist containing three directories:
+generating a directory DMAP-main containing three directories:

 include - containing some of the generic header files data - containing contam.fa - the complete cleanadaptors data set